Fabian-Leal/Coding-Portfolio/README.md

 # Fabian Leal -  Projects Portfolio
 ## Index
 This repository holds all of my personal projects that I've done since I was an undergrad.
-Currently they're binned in three different categories:
+Currently they're binned in two different categories:

-1. Data Science PhD
+1. Data Science PhD intensive modules

 2. Programming Projects for work at SCM LATAM

-3. University Programming Projects

 ## Background
 Hello!